-Hand embroidery adds a simple but special detailing to baby blankets and crib sheets.
+Machine embroidery adds a simple but special detailing to baby blankets and crib sheets.
 A transfer pen traces the templates onto the fabric, and the images are then outlined with embroidery floss using the stem stitch.
-For those new to embroidery, practice the loop-looking stem stitch on scrap fabric before starting on the baby blanket fabric.
+For those new to embroidery, practice machine embroidery on scrap fabric before starting on the baby blanket fabric.

-Home Life shares how to embroider a baby blanket.
+Sulky shares how to machine embroider a baby blanket.

 Those wanting to knit their first baby blanket may want to try this unique and free knitting pattern from Lion Brand Yarn.
 Measuring a squared 30 inches, this pattern uses the garter stitch, but the bambino bedding is kept interesting by being knit on the diagonal instead of back-and-forth rows.

 Head to CraftFoxes to get this free baby blanket knitting pattern.

 For the new little shortie in your life, try this short-on-time baby blanket that needs only 20 minutes to complete and is geared for the complete beginner.
 The craft video covers basic skills like hand-sewing and attaching binding to two pieces of patterned fabric without any filling or cotton batting, which can complicate the process.

 Make a 20-minute baby blanket with this video, found here at CraftFoxes.

 This baby blanket pattern uses a basket weave design.
 While not an easy pattern, a beginner could tackle it since there are only 5 rows repeated 15 times to make a 42-inches by 33-inches blanket.
 A single crochet border in a contrasting color completes the craft.

 Head to Craft Passion for the complete basketweave baby blanket crochet pattern.